 The IT University has access to dorm rooms, but they are outsourced and administered away from the university.
 The semester accommodation period are fixed, and cannot be changed and are as follows:

 The IT University will try to offer accommodation to all inbound exchange students.
 Further, we may be able to give residence places to some full degree students during their first semester of studies on a 'first come - first served' basis.
 However, we call your attention that there is no guarantee for places in student residences.
 Exchange students apply for housing along with the application for exchange, and full degree students apply within the following deadlines:

 All affiliated student residences are of similar standard and distance to the IT University and the city is easily manageable by bike and/or public transport.
-Prices vary between 3000-4500 DKK.
+Most of the student residences are single rooms and the prices vary between 3000-4500 DKK.
+Furthermore we have access to a limited number of student residences for couples.
+The prices vary between 5100 DDK to 5400 DDK for these rooms.
 To apply for housing fill in the following application form and send it to firstname.lastname@example.org: